 The book relies on word-of-mouth - so if you find it useful, please let others know about it!

-The Guide was last updated on 27th August 2008.
+The Guide was last updated on 24th September 2008.
 The link to the right is for the latest version.
+Corrections since version 1.1 was released can be found in the errors post further down.

 Contents